-The term "BACT" is defined in §§ 550.105 and 550.302, and, in the context of air quality management, generally refers to the use of control technology that minimizes air pollution emissions by changing a process to prevent air pollution or installing air pollution control equipment.
-According to § 550.303 paragraphs (g) and (h), BACT is to be applied when projected emissions significantly affect the air quality of any state.
+The term "BACT" is defined in §§ 550.105 and 550.302 and, in the context of air quality management, generally refers to the use of control technology that minimizes air pollution emissions by changing a process to prevent air pollution and/or installing air pollution control equipment.
+According to § 550.303(g) and (h), BACT is to be applied when projected emissions significantly affect the air quality of any state.
 The most common form of BACT offshore is the vapor recovery unit.

-9. Review of Facilities with Emissions below the EET
+9. Review of Facilities with Emissions Below the EET.

-As stated in 30 CFR § 550.303(j), if the Regional Supervisor determines or an affected state submits information to the Regional Supervisor that demonstrates in the judgement of the Regional Supervisor that projected emissions from an otherwise exempt facility will either individually or in combination with other facilities in the area significantly affect the air quality of an onshore area, then the Regional Supervisor will require the lessee to submit additional information to determine whether emission control measures are necessary.
-The lessee must be given the opportunity to present information which demonstrates that the exempt facility is not significantly affecting the air quality of an onshore area of the state to the Regional Supervisor.
+As stated in 30 CFR § 550.303(j), if the Regional Supervisor determines, or an affected state submits information to the Regional Supervisor that demonstrates in the judgment of the Regional Supervisor, that projected emissions from an otherwise exempt facility will either individually or in combination with other facilities in the area significantly affect the air quality of an onshore area, then the Regional Supervisor will require the lessee to submit additional information to determine whether emission control measures are necessary.
+The lessee must be given the opportunity to present information that demonstrates that the exempt facility is not significantly affecting the air quality of an onshore area of the state to the Regional Supervisor.

-10. Hydrogen Sulfide
+10. Hydrogen Sulfide.

-You must submit hydrogen sulfide concentration information as directed in 30 CFR §§ 550.215 and 550.245.
+You must submit hydrogen sulfide concentration information.
+Any hydrogen sulfide concentrations greater than 500 parts per million will require you to conduct modeling as directed in 30 CFR §§ 550.215 and 550.245.
+Additional information is in NTL No. 2008-G04 or its successor.

-11. Environmental Impact Analysis
+11. Environmental Impact Analysis.

 Information provided in your Environmental Impact Analysis (30 CFR §§ 550.227 and 550.261) is used in BOEM's NEPA analysis.
-For example, if BOEM needs to prepare an environmental assessment (EA) on the submitted plan then the information in the EIA is used to prepare the EA.
+For example, if BOEM needs to prepare an environmental assessment (EA) on the submitted plan, then the information in the EIA is used to prepare the EA.
+Air emissions information should include: